-How To Pick The Perfect Cut Of Beef
+How to pick the perfect cut of beef

 The American Angus Association shared this beef breakdown with us.
-Click through to find out more about the major cuts of beef, and the best ways to prepare them.
+Click through to find out more about the major cuts of beef, and how to cook them.

 The chuck contains connective tissue (including fat and collagen) which partially melts during cooking.
 The meat is prepared by stewing, slow cooking, braising, or pot roasting to make the meat tender.